poanetwork/poa-governance-notifications/README.md

 option in your .env file.
 These addresses will be sent emails when `poagov` encounters governance events on the POA blockchain.

+*Note* `poagov` forces SMTP email notifcations to be sent over an encrypted channel, if your SMTP Host does not support TLS or STARTTLS, `poagov` will panic.
+You may notice that we default `SMTP_PORT` to port 587 for STARTTLS, but you may use port 465 for TLS, or any other port that your outgoing email server is lisening for secure connections.
+If you require unencrypted SMTP, submit an issue and I can add it.

 # An Explained Example

     $ ./target/release/poagov --sokol --earliest -kt --email